imlasky/imlasky.github.io/projects/_posts/2023-01-02-indie-comp-jobs.md

 Still trying to figure out the best way to transition from posting things myself to setting up payment, but I suppose that is putting the cart before the horse.
 Anyways, glad I got it to this stage (again) today.

 It's live at https://indiecompjobs.com, too.

+### January 7

+I fleshed out the website a bit more today.
+I added the ability to remove the job from your dashboard, as well as implemented a hotness metric to rank the jobs based upon the posting date and how many people applied.

+I used the following equation to calculate hotness, which is pretty generic.
+If I feel the need to modify it in the future, I will.

+    order = math.log10(max(self.num_apply, 1))
+    seconds = self.created_at.timestamp() - 1673063024
+    hours = 12.5
+    hotness = round(order + seconds / (hours * 3600), 15)

+I removed the ability to post a job for the meantime, as I want to focus on adding jobs manually and getting people to check it out.

+Additionally, I added some lightweight metrics from[Goat Counter](https://goatcounter.com), which are GDPR compliant, free for light traffic, and lightweight.
+Seemed like I should give them a shot.

+Anyways, on to figuring out how to find all these jobs, both for me to apply to, and figure out how to source.

+One interesting thing that has come out of it is that I can find these companies, but they don't have RSS feeds for their jobs sites.
+So, keeping track of them can be a bit difficult.
+There are some sites that can make RSS feeds out of websites, but none seem to quite work the way I want.

+Potentially I can just add them to a list of companies and get an RSS feed of the giants like indeed.com or something and just filter based on those companies.
+Not sure yet what the winning strategy is, but will keep plugging.